dm9gp/Colpitts-PCB/README.md

 it is a great tool to grasp the concept of a tank circuit and a fun soldering project too.
 Inspect one with an Oscilloscope too, for example.

+See it here in this video in action: https://www.youtube.com/watch?v=HrsZrhiRcEc

 GET STARTED: